A quick guide to recycling at Christmas

 Paper that’s not shiny or covered in lots of glitter can be recycled in your kerbside recycling collection.
 Shiny metallic and laminated paper can’t be recycled and should go into your general waste bin.
 If in doubt do the scrunch test.
 Tissue and crepe paper can’t be recycled.
 Gift tags, sticky tape, string, bows and ribbons cannot be recycled and should be removed from recyclable paper and disposed of in your general waste bin.

 Leftovers & surplus food

 Food waste causes climate change, so surplus food should be eaten, frozen or shared before it becomes inedible.
 Help with storing and cooking leftovers can be found at http://www.lovefoodhatewaste.com.
-The free Olio app is a good way to share unwanted food items.
+The free Olio app is a good way to share unwanted food items if your friends, neighbours or family don’t want it.
 Food waste should be disposed of in your general waste bin and never in your kerbside recycling collection.
 Uncooked vegetable peelings can be home composted.

 Plastic net bags